ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+it in his nose, and fill his mouth with it and even light a fire under his
 nose to heat it with it.
 My mother asked me never to use the weed,
 and I have never touched it from that time to the present day.
 And
 now for something more serious.
 She asked me not to game, and I